Lab Guide

 Useful For

-The demonstration of gram negative and gram positive bacteria in tissue.
+The demonstration of Gram negative and Gram-positive bacteria.

 Method name and description

 Gram stain.
-The stain colors some bacteria deep blue (Gram+) and leaves others either unstained or colored by the counterstain (Gram-).
+The stain colors some bacteria deep blue (Gram positive) and leaves others either unstained or colored by the counterstain (Gram negative).
 It is known that the organisms that stain deep blue have a cell wall containing teichoic acid, and those that are unstained or stain red contain lipopolysaccharides.

 Reporting name